danja/analog-computer/README.md

 ![Front Panel](https://github.com/danja/analog-computer/blob/master/images/front-panel_2020-12-08.png?raw=true)

 I've also done quite a lot of research into potential circuits.
-My most immediate task there is to organise notes/docs around that.
+(See [references](anabella/reference)) My most immediate task there is to organise notes/docs around that.
 Then, I anticipate rather a lot of time on the breadboard.

 **2018-09-25** overall [design](anabella/design.pdf) more or less worked out, started roughing out [front panel](anabella/front-panel.pdf) roughed out.
 Now working through individual modules, breadboarding.
 Soon will order case and some connectors, make sure everything will fit.

 2018-09-18 set up github repo, started typing up plans

-*I've done quite a lot of background reading, gathered loads of [references](anabella/reference), now it's time to start putting things into practice*

 ### Motivation